Who we are

 Driving force behind Green Serendipity is Caroli Buitenhuis, bioplastics and packaging expert.
 With 20 years of experience she has a proven and award winning track record in the fields of bioplastics, circular packaging & products and developing innovative circular concepts and strategies.
 Caroli is trained in packaging expertise and has brought divers retail packaging and concept innovations effectively into implementation.
 Lecturer college for sustainable packaging.
 Jury member of the NL Packaging Awards.
 Board member Packaging Association.
 Writes articles on bioplastics & packaging.
 Caroli is located in Amsterdam, The Netherlands.

 Caroli Buitenhuis was also the initiator of (among others):

-- Holland Bioplastics (co-initiator)
+- Holland Bioplastics (former co-initiator)

-- TassenBol (1st circular service on plastics in the NL)
+- TassenBol (1st circular concept on plastics in EU)

 Harald is the former chairman of the European Bioplastics Board and was an early pioneer in the area of bioplastics, already since 1992.
 He is a service provider for the bioplastics and biodegradable polymers industry worldwide and has direct links to a wide variety and a big number of players on all continents.
 From raw materials to recovery, from research to marketing and distribution, from chemical processes to finished products: Harald developed valuable know how in industrial projects and collaborations.
 He is in close contact with decision makers and performed studies for public commissioners.
 Strategic consulting is one of his assets.
 Harald is located in Berlin, Germany.